C PRICE : Work at Open Gallery Portland Oregon August 2014

 CP: Sounds like some sort of superpower we are talking about…

-I am a very visual person and sensitive to things outside/inside/near forms as well, things like behavior and situation and context… but the emotional extremes of this I try to avoid… if I can make that distinction.
-I tend towards the scientific – keeping a log about the way things operate, move, are built – the colors they have, the way light hits things, the way they sit, the ingredients, elements and natures of things…patterns.
+I am a very visual person and sensitive to the things outside/inside/near forms as well, things like behavior and situation and context.
+I tend towards the scientific – keeping a sketch book log about the way things operate, move, are built – the colors they have, the way light hits things, the way they sit, the ingredients, elements and natures of things…patterns.
 What I see or notice is not always simple, there is a lot of complication to reconcile – I actually really enjoy problems/questions, and coming up with imperfect solutions to them.
 I think of this as a warm math – the solutions are not perfect and cannot be accurate but they are somehow more acceptable to me.

 CG for TOURIST: It must be difficult to sketch your ideas if they are so simple.
 Do you ever draw or sketch?
 Is this reflected in your work?